soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 |Beginning in March 2018, ATP Safe Links protection is extended to apply to email sent between people within an organization. |[Review and edit your ATP Safe Links policies](set-up-atp-safe-links-policies.md) |
 |Beginning in late October 2017, ATP Safe Links protection is extended to apply to URLs in email as well as URLs in Office 365 ProPlus documents, such as Word, Excel, PowerPoint, and Visio on Windows, as well as Office apps on iOS and Android devices.  |Make sure you're using [Modern Authentication for Office](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016) |

-- Beginning in February 2019 and rolling out over the next several months, Threat Intelligence capabilities are being added to ATP.
-In addition, if your organization does not currently have ATP, you'll have new options to consider, including ATP Plan 1 and ATP Plan 2.
-To learn more, see LINK GOES HERE.

 ## Get Office 365 ATP